That's a rather existential question, I think we can all agree.

 I washed highball glasses in the bar sink.
 I did it without looking—dip, dip, shake, and stack, a thousand times a day.
 Porn played on TVs hanging from the ceiling while the sound system provided some techno for a soundtrack.
 Around the room a couple-dozen customers leaned on the bar or on wobbly high-tops while balancing their drunken asses more and more precariously on wood stools, fighting battles that cannot be won, looking for solutions in the shadows, hoping for love, settling for lust, replacing the pain…

-Appearing in the March 25, 2013 issue of The Prague Review
+Appearing in the March 25, 2013 issue of the late Prague Review

 His palms were covered in sweat.
 He took a deep breath and reached out to knock.
 The hotel room door swung open just before his knuckles could do their work, leaving his fist to swing in the air and him off balance.
 A small round woman with small round glasses stood in the doorway.